toast-success

 Shertung to Chalish (1,200m)

-Continue your journey with a 5-6 hour trek descending further into the lower valleys.
+Continue your journey with a trek descending further into the lower valleys.
 The trail passes through several small settlements, terraced crops of millet, corn, and rice, and patches of subtropical forest.
-The climate becomes noticeably warmer as you lose elevation.
-Chalish village sits near the confluence of local rivers, with a mixed community of several ethnic groups.
-The area is known for its traditional crafts, including bamboo weaving and local pottery, which you might observe being practiced.
-Accommodation: Basic teahouse or homestay in Chalish.
+Chalish village sits near river confluence with a mixed ethnic community known for traditional crafts.

 Day 9